a10networks/a10-terraform/README.md

 General prerequisites for the templates are mentioned as below:
  - Credentials in each environment with associated privileges for resources creation.
     * Note :
-        * For AWS and OCI, the credentials used in the terraform provider must be able to create IAM Instance Profiles.
+        * For AWS and OCI, the credentials provided in the Terraform provider must be able to create IAM Instance Profiles.
- - Accepted the EULAProTip!
-Updating your profile with your name, location, and a profile picture helps other GitHub users get to know you.
+ - Accept the EULAProTip!
+Updating the profile with your name, location, and a profile picture helps other GitHub users to get to know you.

- for all images used in the marketplace.
-If you have not deployed these images in environment before, search for the images in the Marketplace and then click **Accept Software Terms**.
-This typically only appears the first time you attempt to launch an image.
+ For all images used in the marketplace
-    * Images used:
+ If these images are not deployed in the environment before, search for the images in the marketplace and click **Accept Software Terms**.
+This appears the first time an image is launched.
-        - **A10 Image used**
+    * A10 images used:
             - **AWS**:
                  https://aws.amazon.com/marketplace/pp/B01I9BK4ZW?qid=1560841760149&sr=0-2&ref_=srh_res_product_title
             - **OCI**:
                  https://cloudmarketplace.oracle.com/marketplace/en_US/listing/51617399

  - Key pair for SSH access to instances
-    - **aws**: you can create or import the key pair in AWS, see http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html for information.
+    - **AWS**: Create or import the key pair in AWS.
+For more information, see http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html

-## Special Note:
+## Note:
-    - You need to mention ec2 key pair name in terraform.tfvar of AWS
+    - Mention ec2 key pair name in terraform.tfvar of AWS
-    - You need to provide all necessary parameters in terraform.tfvar file placed in each relevant folder in the ‘main’ directory.
+    - Provide all necessary parameters in terraform.tfvar file placed in each relevant folder in the ‘main’ directory.
     - Each cloud implementation contains two directories
-	   - Module: It contains scripts to be used by main TF script
+	   - Module: It contains the scripts to be used by main Terraform script
-	   - Main: TF scripts of your interest are placed here.
-This is the entry    point.
-Please be sure to run terraform commands from this directory.
+	   - Main: This is the entry point.
+Run the Terraform commands from this directory.

 ## USAGE

-The most challenging part will be obtaining the necessary credentials for each provider.
+The most important step is getting the necessary credentials for each provider.
 The templates rely on environmental variables for the provider credentials.
-See the individual provider for each environment for more details.
+For details, see the individual provider for each environment on the links mentioned below.

 https://www.terraform.io/docs/providers/aws/index.html
 https://www.terraform.io/docs/providers/oci/index.html